-The reference portfolio with no derivatives for the fund comprises an equity index and a bond index; the composition of these indices essentially corresponds to the investment objectives and investment strategy of the fund.
+The reference portfolio with no derivatives for the fund comprises an equity index whose composition essentially corresponds to the investment objectives and investment strategy of the fund.

 The precise composition of the reference portfolio is available from the Company on request.